vstinner/python-security/pypi-vuln/index-2021-06-15-unintended-deployments.rst

     )).all()

-When filtering the repository name and branch to determine if a deployment was required, as above, the this allowed for any Pull Request opened against the repository originating from a branch called ``main`` to initiate a deploy as long as the continuous integration run succeeded.
+When filtering the repository name and branch to determine if a deployment was required, as above, this allowed for any Pull Request opened against the repository originating from any branch called ``main`` to initiate a deploy as long as the continuous integration run succeeded.

 Mitigation